fh295/DefGen2/README.md

 Some scripts that may be useful for pre-processing the data into this format can be found in the subdirectory Useful Scripts

+TO QUERY A MODEL:

+ensure that an options file (your_model.npz.pkl) is saved in the same directory as your_model.npz - this should happen automatically when training as above.

+python generate_embs.py -m your_model.npz -e your_embeddings.pkl -dic your_dictionary.pkl -sl optional_shortlist.txt

+optional_shortlist.txt is a text file containing a list of words (each on a new line).
+These should be a subset of the keys of embeddings.pkl, and will restrict the possible answers returned by the model.